Mark E. Smith: Personality

 Smith had a difficult and often reactionary personality, and was defiantly Northern English in outlook.
 Brix said that he carried "a chip on both shoulders.
 I remember him talking about fucking southern bastards a lot and not wanting to come to London.
 He hated London intensely.
 He's quite contrarian as a person and as a writer, which is what gives him his edge."
-Throughout his career, he clashed with musicians, record producers, sound engineers, record label heads and fellow Manchester scene alumni such as Tony Wilson, Peter Hook, Shaun Ryder and Morrissey, whom he disparagingly referred to as "Steven."
+Throughout his career, he clashed with musicians, record producers, sound engineers, record label heads and fellow Manchester scene alumni such as Tony Wilson, Peter Hook, Shaun Ryder and Morrissey, whom he disparagingly referred to as "Steven" in reference to his given name.